KHEngineering/RoboRio/faq/motor.md

 ---

-##I am concerned about the voltage drop of the 6V servo supply on the PWM line of the RoboRio when trying to rotate a large inertia on a servo.
-I measured the 6V rail, and it is actually 5.7V.
+##I measured the 6V rail, and it is actually 5.7V.
 I am guessing the 6V signal will drop from 5.7 to below 5.0  when there is a load on the servo.

 Fear not.
 This is an artifact of the back-drive protection on this supply.
 The current path passes through a diode when the load is low.
 When the current is detected to be greater than 0, a FET is switched on and the diode is bypassed.
 This means that at no load the output looks low (5.7V), but as soon as there is a load, the voltage climbs to 6V.